 You will find several different products relating to living, working or driving in Mexico on my shopping cart, as well as a description of my consultation services to help you decide if, and where to live in Mexico.

-You do not need a lawyer to get your FM-3 In many areas of the country, particularly Guadalajara, the Gobernacion officials speak English.
+You do not need a lawyer to get your retirement visa, but since things are now so complicated, I recommend you find a GOOD immigration lawyer.
+In many areas of the country, particularly Guadalajara, the Gobernación officials speak English.
 If you are in the Guadalajara area, go to the Lake Chapala Society and you will find someone to help you if you need it.
 In San Miguel de Allende, you will always find a helpful soul.